Pressingly/litellm/moneta/billing/docs/epic_technical_design.md

     3. Add this ID as the `X-OpenWebUI-Subscription-Id` header.

 ## LiteLLM
-Use LiteLLM CustomLogger (`async_log_success_event`) to:
-1. Perform initial entitlement check (using cached balance from LiteLLM DB).
-2. After successful LLM response:
+LiteLLM will use its `CustomLogger`—specifically `async_log_success_event`—to handle the following responsibilities in the asynchronous usage flow:

+**Initial Entitlement Check**
+Use the cached subscription balance from the LiteLLM database to verify the user has sufficient credit to proceed.

+**Post-Response Billing Workflow**
-    a.
-Calculate `response_cost`.
+1. Calculate `response_cost`.
-    b.
-Construct and send usage event to Lago.
+2. Construct and send usage event to Lago.
-    c.
-Receive updated balance information from Lago.
+3. Receive updated balance information from Lago.
-    d.
-Update the cached `lago_subscriptions` record in LiteLLM DB (using optimistic locking).
+4. Update the cached `lago_subscriptions` record in LiteLLM DB (using optimistic locking).

 # Test Strategy outline